On this page

 • GROUP_MEMBERSHIP_ADMIN (Group membership administrator)

 You can use the Admin Console to assign an admin role to your service app.
 See Assign admin roles to apps (opens new window) and go to the Admin roles tab from your app integration details.
-Alternatively, you can assign the admin role to your service app with the Okta API.
+Alternatively, you can assign the admin role to your service app with the Assign a client role (opens new window) API:

 Parameter Description/Value

 yourServiceAppId Specify the client_id value from the previous response when the service app was created.
-In the following role assignment example, the {yourServiceAppId} variable name is used instead of client_id.
+In the following role assignment example, the {yourServiceAppId} variable name is used for the client_id.

 Note: Only Okta super admins (opens new window) can assign roles.